Chen-Yulin/CYL-Planet/ML/basic.md

 ## Supervised learning
 In supervised learning, the machine learns from training data.
 The training data consists of a labeled pair of inputs and outputs.
 So, we train the model (agent) using the training data in such a way that the model can generalize its learning to new unseen data.
 It is called supervised learning because the training data acts as a supervisor, since it has a labeled pair of inputs and outputs, and it guides the model in learning the given task.

+### Regression
+Quantitative response
+predict a quantitative variable from a set of features

+### Classification
+Categorical response
+predict a categorical variable

 ---
 ## Unsupervised learning
 Similar to supervised learning, in unsupervised learning, we train the model (agent) based on the training data.
 But in the case of unsupervised learning, the training data does not contain any labels; that is, it consists of only inputs and not outputs.
 The goal of unsupervised learning is to determine hidden patterns in the input.
 There is a common misconception that RL is a kind of unsupervised learning, but it is not.
 In unsupervised learning, the model learns the hidden structure, whereas, in RL, the model learns by maximizing the reward.